ernestyalumni/2017GlobalAI2/README.md

 Furthermore, the posts (samples/examples) were randomly shuffled before being assigned to each fold.
 This surely insured the robustness of the model that would be trained and finalized (through hyperparameter tuning).

 With data preprocessing (data wrangling/data cleaning) and cross-validation done, I looked to working out the Deep Neural Network (DNN) to train with.

+# The case for a Category Theory point of view of Machine Learning, a.k.a. how I rewrote the GPU-accelerated `theano` backend from scratch for a Deep Neural Network overnight for the hackathon the next day

 ### Documents that can be edited by anyone